Helper Functions

 • dt (float) – The time duration of the plots.
 Default is number of days.

-• keyword (str, optional) – Sets the units of the “dt” variable.
-Days, hours, minutes, and seconds are all accepted.
+• units (str, optional) – Sets the units of the “dt” variable.
+Days, hours, minutes, and seconds and reasonable abbreviations are all accepted.
 Default is ‘days’.

 Return type: